 - assess - provide an objective rating as to how far you meet the standard required of a Chartered Member in each area, at the current time

 - plan - help you decide what to focus on next

 - action - assist you in identifying what you can do to make your plan happen.

 Remember - it's your responsibility to prepare for meetings to ensure that you make the most of this person's time.
-They're volunteering to help you by sharing their knowledge and experience and it is likely that they will be even busier than you are!
+They're volunteering to help you by sharing their knowledge and experience so use the time wisely.

 How to find a mentor

 Many companies will encourage this kind of support and will link individuals with a senior staff mentor.
 It is an obligatory commitment of all companies with IChemE Accredited Company Training Schemes (ACTS) to provide trainees with a mentor.

 Download our Mentoring Guidelines document which offers advice for both mentors and mentees.
 You can also use our Framework for Effective Mentoring to record your professional experience against each section of the Competence and Commitment (C&C) report when preparing your Chartered Member application.

 What if I don't have a mentor and am ready to apply?

 Even if you feel that you don't need a mentor during your training, or are already fully experienced and simply need to write a Competence and Commitment (C&C) report, it can still be valuable to seek out at least one or two informal reviews of your C&C report prior to submission to IChemE.
 An external viewpoint will allow for feedback to ensure you are presenting your experience in the best possible way.